 If you take advantage of stopovers, multi-destinations, and even budget airlines, you can come up with some creative itineraries for a decent price.

-I’ve written about the best travel credit cards in Canada but wanted to quickly touch on them again briefly.
+I’ve written plenty about the best travel credit cards in Canada on the blog, but I want to quickly touch on them briefly here as well.
 If you’re responsible with your spending, then using a travel rewards credit card can be a great way to get cheap flights.
-You won’t get discounts just by being a cardholder but the points you accumulate can be redeemed for discounts or possibly free flights.
+You won’t get deals just by being a cardholder but the points you accumulate can be redeemed for discounts or possibly free flights.

 The key thing here is the signup bonuses.
-Some cards offer 20,000+ points once you’re approved and reach a certain spend limit.
-Depending on where you fly to, those points alone could be worth up to $700 dollars.
+Depending on the travel rewards program and where you’re flying to, the bonus points you get could be worth more than $500.
 If you start putting on your purchases on your credit card, you could quickly accumulate points.
 Don’t forget, many of these cards offer travel insurance too which helps you save on your overall trip costs.

 Join mailing lists

 There are also other sites that just know how to find cheap flights (by using some of the above tips).
 NextDeparture.ca is my favourite and probably the best Canadian based airfare deal website right now.
 The owner Rishi seems to find killer deals daily.
-I’ve noticed that many deal websites, post the same deals hours after he has found them.
-I wonder where they found them. . .
+I’ve noticed that other deal websites post the same deals hours after he has found them.
+It’s pretty obvious where they found their deals.

 Finding a flight deal is a thrilling experience, but you need to consider your time.
 If you’re spending 20 hours searching just to save $200, you’re basically putting your own value at $10 an hour – your time is much more valuable than that.
 Check out the other parts of my cost of travel series for more tips on how to save on your next trip.